 A rigorous consultation process informed the writing of the 2016 Ethical Framework for the Counselling Professions.
 We discussed and formed new developments through webinars and circulated drafts to all members.

-This final version was shaped through a systematic analysis of more than 10,000 itemised responses from members.
-We also consulted with our divisions, employers and closely-related professional and regulatory bodies, including the Professional Standards Authority, and considered client expectations of professional ethics.
+The final version was shaped through a systematic analysis of more than 10,000 itemised responses from members.
+We also consulted with our divisions, employers and closely related professional and regulatory bodies, including the Professional Standards Authority, and considered client expectations of professional ethics.

 Ethical Framework review 2017

-BACP Professional Standards wishes to thank the BACP members who contributed to the Ethical Framework review, and who continue to support the publication of the Good Practice in Action resources through their participation and voluntary involvement in the governance and reviewing of resources through the Good Practice Steering Group, Working Groups and Focus Groups.
-Also, our thanks extend to authors on the BACP Good Practice Author Bank, BACP colleagues within the research team who have undertaken the preliminary literature scopes for each topic pathway, and those colleagues, across all departments, who have reviewed and given feedback on Good Practice in Action resources and drafts of the Ethical Framework.
+BACP Professional Standards wishes to thank the BACP members who contributed to the Ethical Framework review, and who continue to support the publication of the Good Practice in Action resources through their participation and voluntary involvement in the governance and reviewing of resources through the Ethics and Good Practice Steering Committee, Working Groups and Focus Groups.
+Also, our thanks extend to authors on the BACP Good Practice Author Bank, BACP colleagues within the research team who have undertaken the analysis of data, and those colleagues, across all departments, who have written, reviewed and given feedback on Good Practice in Action resources and drafts of the Ethical Framework.

 It is not possible on each resource to name individuals, but it is recognised that these publications have been refined, and made fit for purpose, through the many skilled professionals who have given feedback throughout the publication process.